adamruul/adamruul.github.io/README.md

 Personal website used for various things.
 The website is built using [Hugo](https://gohugo.io/) (with the [Blowfish theme](https://github.com/nunocoracao/blowfish))

+## Prerequisites
+In order to build the website locally you need to have [Hugo](https://gohugo.io/installation) installed.

 ## Deployment

 The deployment is handled via a GitHub Action.
 The deployment action is automatically triggered on changes to the `master` branch.